 She earned her B.A. in Psychology from George Washington University and M.A.Ed. in Policy, Organization, and Leadership Studies from Stanford University.

 Sara is third-generation U.S. American; her great-grandparents fled to the U.S. from Eastern Europe.
-She also identifies as a white, straight, Jewish woman who's a mom, spouse, proud Minnesotan, Gen X / Millenial "cusper" and ENFP.
-She loves kitchen dance parties with her 10- and 7-year-old children, studying Kabbalah and earth-based Judaism and being active outside in all seasons.
+She also identifies as a white, straight, cis Jewish woman who's a mom, spouse, proud Minnesotan, Gen X / Millenial "cusper" and ENFP.
+She loves kitchen dance parties with her 12- and 9-year-old children, studying Kabbalah and earth-based Judaism and being active outside in all seasons.